Republika Srpska: Impact of war

 The war in Bosnia and Herzegovina resulted in major changes in the country, some of which were quantified in a 1998 UNESCO report.
 Some two million people, about half the country's population, were displaced.
-In 1996 there were some 435,346 ethnic Serb refugees from the Federation in Republika Srpska, while another 197,925 had gone to Serbia.
-In 1991, 27% of the non-agricultural labour force was unemployed in Bosnia and this number increased due to the war.
+In 1996, there were some 435,346 ethnic Serb refugees from the Federation in Republika Srpska, while another 197,925 had gone to Serbia.
+In 1991, 27% of the non-agricultural labour force was unemployed in Bosnia, and this number increased due to the war.
 By 2009, the unemployment rate in Bosnia and Herzegovina was estimated at 29%, according to the CIA's The World Factbook.
 Republika Srpska's population of Serbs had increased by 547,741 due to the influx of ethnic Serb refugees from the Federation of Bosnia and Herzegovina and the former unrecognised state of the Republic of Serbian Krajina in the new Republic of Croatia.

 In Eastern Bosnia, Bosnian Serbs besieged the town of Srebrenica, among others.
-Srebrenica was declared a UN 'Safe Area' in 1993 and it served as an enclave for Muslim refugees for the final years of the Bosnian War.
+Srebrenica was declared a UN 'Safe Area' in 1993, and it served as an enclave for Muslim refugees for the final years of the Bosnian War.
 In the middle of July 1995, more than 8,000 Muslim Bosniaks, mainly men and boys, in and around the town of Srebrenica, were killed in what became known as the Srebrenica massacre, which was subsequently designated as an act of genocide by the International Criminal Tribunal for the former Yugoslavia and the International Court of Justice.

 Acts of ethnic cleansing against the non-Serb populations reduced the numbers of other groups.
-Serb police, soldiers, and irregulars attacked Muslims and Croats, and burned and looted their homes.
-Some were killed on the spot; others were rounded up and killed elsewhere, or forced to flee.
-The number of Croats was reduced by 135,386 (the majority of the pre-war population), and the number of Bosniaks by some 434,144.
+Serb police, soldiers, and irregulars attacked Muslims and Croats and burned and looted their homes.
+Some were killed on the spot; others were rounded up and killed elsewhere or forced to flee.
+The number of Croats was reduced by 114,593 (the majority of the Croatian pre-war population), and the number of Bosniaks by some 268,907.
 Some 136,000 of approximately 496,000 Bosniak refugees forced to flee the territory of what is now Republika Srpska have since returned home.